 A less desirable built environment is associated with greater experiences of loneliness.
 We know that our sense of connection to nature is fundamental to our mental health and that both the availability of nature and the biodiversity of nature are associated with this well-being benefit.
 Further research shows that less green space coincides with feelings of loneliness and a perceived lack of social support and a lower sense of neighbourhood safety can also contribute to feelings of loneliness, both factors that are more likely to affect those living in deprived areas.

 Children and young people are particularly vulnerable to loneliness.
-Our ‘Coronavirus: Mental Health in the Pandemic’ repeatedly found that young people are particularly likely to be experiencing loneliness during the pandemic.
-In wave 8 of our survey (late November 2020), 38% of those in the 18-24 age range experienced loneliness in the past two weeks, compared to 34% in the 25-34 age range and 27% in the 35-44 age range.11 Our Opinium survey for this year’s Mental Health Awareness Week found that 40% of full-time students reported that the coronavirus pandemic caused them to feel lonely.
+Our ‘Coronavirus: Mental Health in the Pandemic’ study repeatedly found that young people are particularly likely to be experiencing loneliness during the pandemic.
+In wave 8 of our survey (late November 2020), 38% of those in the 18-24 age range experienced loneliness in the past two weeks, compared to 34% in the 25 to 34 age range and 27% in the 35 to 44 age range.
+Our Opinium survey for 2022’s Mental Health Awareness Week found that 40% of full-time students reported that the coronavirus pandemic caused them to feel lonely.

 Regardless of individual preference, digital exclusion is a significant barrier for people to achieve their desired quantity and quality of social relationships.
 Whether digital access would be a supplement and facilitator to in-person socialising, or a means of feeling a part of a global sub-culture, being digitally excluded removes these options.
 This has been especially obvious during the pandemic when so much communication was forced online.